DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

 Path(model_path).mkdir(parents=True, exist_ok=True)
 {% endhighlight %}

-The next cell sets the image size; all your images will be resized to a square with this many pixels on each side.
-This is useful if your data is inconsistently sized or if you just want to down sample your input data to speed up training.
+The next cell sets the image size; all the images will be resized to a square with this many pixels on each side.
+This is useful if the data is inconsistently sized or if you just want to down sample your input data to speed up training.
 The batch size is also set at this point.

 {% highlight python %}
 # set image size